frantisekfarka/labels/README.md

 ## Input format

-Data are prepared in *e.g.* spreadsheet and separated into csv (semicolon separated; no filed delimiters); columns in the spreadsheet are:
+Data are prepared in *e.g.* spreadsheet and exported into csv (semicolon separated; no filed delimiters); columns in the spreadsheet are: